Fix your deadlift for fast size and strength gains!03/17/05

 Problem #2: Weak at Mid-Shin

-1. Your hamstrings are weak again!
-There's still a significant amount of anterior pelvic tilt in place when the bar is below the kneecaps, so the hamstrings are still doing the majority of the work.
-In some individuals, this is just the portion of the movement where they're the weakest, especially if their speed is fantastic and they can get the bar moving just fine, but seem to hit a brick wall when the bar is a few inches off the ground.
+For some, this is the portion of the movement where they're the weakest, especially if their speed is fantastic and they can get the bar moving fine, but seem to hit a brick wall when the bar is a few inches off the ground.

-Solutions: Same as above.
-Use plenty of variety in your training for best results in bringing the hams up to par.
+Solutions: Use plenty of variety in your training for best results in bringing the hams up to par.

 Rip it off the floor as quickly as possible, and when you hit the pins, keep pulling like crazy.
 Use grinding periods of anywhere from five to ten seconds (yes, I've had competition deadlift PRs that have lasted a full ten seconds).
 Your blood pressure will be sky-high, but so will your new PR after a few sessions.

-3. You lack acceleration strength.
-All things held equal, the mid-shin sticking point is where one should miss a deadlift, as it's the weakest portion of the strength curve (i.e. where the lever arm of the resistance is longest).
+- You lack acceleration strength.
+The mid-shin sticking point is where one should miss a deadlift, as it's the weakest portion of the strength curve (i.e. where the lever arm of the resistance is longest).

-Solutions: Perhaps the best way to improve your acceleration strength is to pull against mini-bands, chains and weight-releasers with a weight that approximates 40-60% of your 1RM.
+Solutions: Pull against mini-bands, chains and weight-releasers with a weight that approximates 40-60% of your 1RM.
 Speed work with this set-up will teach you to accelerate the bar at the crucial mid-shin portion of the lift, effectively forcing you to "outrun" the accommodating resistance.

 It'll also increase the resistance at lockout on your speed work, a challenge that isn't present when using straight weights.